I’m not a dummy, so I avoid that aisle of the bookstore. You should, too. Let’s concentrate on what really smart people would do instead.

 If you’re an exceptionally brilliant person who just happens to know less than you should about estate planning, I’ve written this piece for you.

-Estate planning is a complicated field, but at a basic level there are only a few important items to understand.
+Estate planning is a complicated field, but at a basic level, there are only a few important items to understand.
+For individuals with significant assets, comprehending the nuances of estate planning becomes even more crucial.
+This process not only encompasses the distribution of assets but also involves strategies to minimize taxes and ensure that your wishes are executed efficiently.
 Luckily, understanding estate planning is like building a house: once you grasp the foundation, it’ll be easy to construct a manor later.

 …and yes, I am in fact a ninja with similes.